Skamania Steelhead: A Complete Fishing Guide

 Skamania steelhead are a sub-species of traditional winter running steelhead.
 They are a summer run steelhead.

-In some areas, especially on the west coast, like other wild steelhead, the state will protect these wild steelhead with zero harvest regulations for the wild steelhead.
+In some areas, especially on the West Coast, like other wild steelhead, the state will protect these wild steelhead with zero harvest regulations for the wild steelhead.

 How Are Skamania Steelhead Different Than Winter Steelhead?